Foundation Models in Robotics: A Comprehensive Review of Methods, Models, Datasets, Challenges and Future Research Directions: Learning paradigms

 The most common in-context/prompt learning techniques in robotics are: \begin{itemize} \item \underline{Language prompting}: This relies on the use of natural language instructions for guiding a robot's behavior, decision-making, and physical actions.
 In particular, few-shot language prompts can encode demonstrations or templates, so that an LLM can output low-level actions or to acquire new skills \citep{yin2024context,liang2023code,huang2023instruct2act}.

-\item \underline{Reason–act prompting (ReAct)}: This interleaves natural language reasoning with physical actions, allowing a robot to decompose complex goals, to validate its progress, and to dynamically adjust its plan.
+\item \underline{Reason-act prompting (ReAct)}: This interleaves natural language reasoning with physical actions, allowing a robot to decompose complex goals, to validate its progress, and to dynamically adjust its plan.
 In this respect, planning, execution, and re-planning can be performed in a single loop, also involving an LLM-based verification checking step \citep{yao2023react,grigorev2025verifyllm}.

 \item \underline{In-context imitation}: This enables a FM to perform a novel task by observing a few videos or sensorimotor demonstrations, without applying any permanent changes to its internal weights.
 In this context, a causal policy can parse short teleoperation trajectories as a prompt and, subsequently, to predict the next action for new tasks without the need for fine-tuning \citep{fu2025icrt}. \end{itemize}